But we don’t want the Irish!

 The Bad

-The Bad: Most comedies that are almost fifty years old are going to have some references and jokes modern audiences won’t get.
-And certainly seeing all those old western stars in small roles in the film will be lost on those not seeped in the genre.
-Still, the comedy works so brilliantly there are jokes for everyone.
+The Bad: Most comedies that are almost fifty years old are going to have some references and jokes that modern audiences won’t get.
+And certainly seeing all those old western stars in minor roles in the film will be lost on those not steeped in the genre.
+Still, the comedy works so brilliantly that there are jokes for everyone.

 Speaking of jokes for everyone, there is always a concern with old movies, particularly comedies, that the subject matter and language may not be appropriate for today’s more sheltered audiences.
-Well, I am happy to report that Blazing Saddles is as politically correct today as the day they released it.
+Well, I am happy to report that Blazing Saddles is as politically correct today as the day it was released.

 The Ugly

 The Ugly: I always enjoyed the cool demeanor from another time that Cleavon Little centers the film with.
-One of the keys to a good comedy is to have some grounding and, as crazy as Blazing Saddles is, it has some grounding thanks to Mr. Little.
+One key to good comedy is to have some grounding and, as crazy as Blazing Saddles is, it has some grounding thanks to Mr. Little.

-So I question what Cleavon simply never became a bigger star than he did.
+So I question why Cleavon simply never became a bigger star than he did.
 He was so good in Blazing Saddles.
 He really makes the film.
-(Blazing Saddles writer Richard Pryor certainly would have been a good choice but Cleavon just had that straight man cool Richard didn’t at that time in his life.)
+(Blazing Saddles writer Richard Pryor certainly would have been a good choice, but Cleavon just had that straight man cool Richard didn’t at that time in his life.)

 In Conclusion